attack68/rateslib/docs/source/i_whatsnew.rst

 Release Notes
 **************

-The future development of *rateslib* is open to many avenues.
+The future development of *rateslib* is open to many avenues, see :ref:`the plan <developer-plan>`.
-Some possibilities are listed below.
 The author is very interested in any feedback and this can be given on the public **Issues** board at the project github
 repository: `Rateslib Project <https://github.com/attack68/rateslib>`_, or by direct email contact, see `rateslib <https://rateslib.com>`_.